-- As a principle, and as a practical preventative measure, all pupils and parents at Chesham Prep sign an "Internet Acceptable Use" statement with regard to all forms of computing technology (conducted every September).
-All pupils are expected to adhere to its charter for the safe use of the internet. - Certain sites are blocked by our filtering system and our IT Department monitors pupils' use. - Sanctions may be imposed for the misuse, or attempted misuse, of the internet and we will work in partnership with parents to ensure an effective sharing and monitoring of digital information as part of its philosophy and practice to prevent all forms of cyberbullying. - The school adheres to the BECTA guidelines regarding e-teaching and the internet. - Guidance is offered on the safe use of social networking sites and cyberbullying in PSHE lessons and assemblies.
+- As a principle, and as a practical preventative measure, all pupils and parents at the School sign an "Internet Acceptable Use" statement with regard to all forms of computing technology (conducted every September).
+All pupils are expected to adhere to its charter for the safe use of the internet. - Certain sites are blocked by our filtering system and our IT Department monitors pupils' use. - Sanctions may be imposed for the misuse, or attempted misuse, of the internet and we will work in partnership with parents to ensure an effective sharing and monitoring of digital information as part of the philosophy and practice to prevent all forms of cyberbullying. - The School adheres to the BECTA guidelines regarding e-teaching and the internet. - Guidance is offered on the safe use of social networking sites and cyberbullying in PSHE lessons and assemblies.
 This covers blocking and removing contacts from buddy lists. - Arrangements are made for outside agencies to deliver workshops on e-safety to all pupils (age relevant) and to parents to raise awareness. - Guidance is given on keeping names, addresses, passwords, mobile phone numbers and other personal details safe.
-The ultimate protection is in the good sense of young people in the knowledge of what is available to them and the risks to which they may be subject. - The school ensures that any technological equipment used to support children (individually owned laptops, iPads, tablets, cameras or other) come under the same rigorous systems for safe usage, by use of spot checks, as all computing equipment owned by the school. - Mobile phones are not permitted in school unless with regard to pupils travelling on the school bus in the afternoons, who then have special permission to walk home, the mobile phone giving them perceived improved security.
-Parents must apply in writing to the Deputy Head who will then give permission after consideration.
-These phones should be handed into the School Office on arrival in the morning and collected again in the evening.
+The ultimate protection is in the good sense of young people in the knowledge of what is available to them and the risks to which they may be subject. - The School ensures that any technological equipment used to support children (individually owned laptops, iPads, tablets, cameras or other) come under the same rigorous systems for safe usage, by use of spot checks, as all computing equipment owned by the School. - Mobile phones are not permitted in school unless with regard to pupils travelling on the school bus in the afternoons, who then have special permission to walk home, the mobile phone giving them perceived improved security.
+Mobile phones are looked after by the minibus driver or bus escort for the duration of the journey.
+These phones should be handed into the school office on arrival in the morning and collected again in the evening.

-6. Investigations into incidents of alleged bullying
+7. Investigations into incidents of alleged bullying